Architecture

 From natural language to image file

-4. The client calls native ComfyUI endpoints such as /prompt, /history/{prompt_id}, and /view.
+4. The CLI calls native ComfyUI endpoints: /prompt, /history/{prompt_id}, and /view.

 Storage Model